At Chintan Shivir, Congress leaders asked to keep phones outside to prevent info leakage | Politics

 At Chintan Shivir, Congress leaders asked to keep phones outside to prevent info leakage

-Right before the commencement of 'Nav Sankalp Chintan Shivir', Congress Interim President Sonia Gandhi Friday urged party leaders and delegates to keep their phones outside the premises where the meeting is being held to avoid "leakage of crucial information", sources said.
+Ahead of deliberations at 'Nav Sankalp Chintan Shivir' for which Congress has set up six coordination panels, party leaders and delegates were asked to keep their phones outside the meeting rooms for group discussions in an effort to prevent leakage of crucial information.

 - Country: